-If you are a land-owner and you change your name by marriage or deed poll, Council needs a copy of the official certificate to change the rates ownership record.
+Land-owners who change their name by marriage or deed poll, must supply Council with a copy of the official certificate to change the rates ownership record.

 You can get a copy of the certificate from the Registry of Births, Deaths and Marriages.

-If a company owns the property and changes the registered company name, Council will need a copy of the change of name certificate.
+Companies who own property and change their registered company name, must supply Council with a copy of the change of name certificate.

 You can obtain a copy of this certificate from the Australian Securities and Investments Commission.

-If you have joint tenancy ownership of a property and your partner dies, your partner's name can be deleted from the rate account after Council receives a copy of the death certificate.
+If you have joint tenancy ownership of a property and your partner dies, Council can remove their name from the rate account upon receipt of the death certificate.

 This is not the case for 'tenants in common' ownership.
-Council must receive official notification from the Queensland Government before altering details because ownership doesn't necessarily revert to the surviving partner.
+Council must receive official notification from the Queensland Government before altering details.
+This is because ownership doesn't necessarily revert to the surviving partner.